OmerMunk/smart-form-john-bryce-teaching/README.md

 ## Overview
 - JSX (we commonly use html, css, JS)
-- It all compiles to a full html css js project
+- It all compiles to a full html css js project (The browser gets only one HTML file)
 - SPA (Single Page Application)

 ## Practice